kmdunn5/Zukies-Dookies-Not-Native/README.md

 - Axios
 - React Data Table Components
 - Material UI
-- Component Styling
+- Styled Components

 This app allows the user to log in and/or create an account.
 Then they can add a dog to their list, and then track some of the medical information for their dog.
 This will also include the dog's poops!

-## Problems Ran Into
+## Problems I Ran Into

 - Too much time spent on data structure
 - started react native, didn't have time enough for that